jbarratt/stickergen/README.md

 ![pixel grid](output/small_sg.png)

+For more context, check out the [Generative Laptop Skin](https://serialized.net/2018/07/generative-laptop-skin/) post on my blog.

 It comes with a CLI app (`stickergen`) and has been transpiled to javascript with [gopherjs](https://github.com/gopherjs/gopherjs) so it can be embedded in web apps.

 Command line options: